• Toyohashi Chuo Senior High School

 Areas covered as subjects of study

-Biodiversity, Oceans, Disaster reduction/prevention, Climate change, Environment, World heritage/intangible cultural heritage/regional cultural properties, International understanding, Peace, Welfare, Sustainable production and consumption, Dietary education, Poverty
+Biodiversity, Oceans, Disaster reduction/prevention, Environment, World heritage/intangible cultural heritage/regional cultural properties, International understanding, Peace, Welfare, Sustainable production and consumption, Health, Dietary education, Poverty

 Sustainable Production and Consumption